IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Here as consultants to make some money - archaeologists want them to find potential dig sites from the age of Kevar and Arda, but that seems really unlikely.
 Mention Kevar's lance?
 	- Saw Alara come here on the day of the festival with Stevian - they said they were going to visit their alma mater Bridgewater later
 	- Lyell can explain the nature of the fog - possession
-- Woman's handbag set atop one of the desks (Alara's) - some money, lines for the Ballad of Kevar/Arda, cosmetics
+- Woman's handbag, empty violin case (Alara Lightfoot's) - some money, lines for the Ballad of Kevar/Arda, cosmetics
 - Maps on the walls - plotted out locations of catacomb entrances.
 Numerous locations Xed out, already plundered.
 One at Bridgewater seems heavily annotated.
 One under Ass Play?
+	- Bridgewater dig site was marked out two months ago - university building that collapsed in an unspecified accident, but possibly exposed tunnels to the catacombs
+- Scrolls with research materials - large pile about Arda side urban legends that was abandoned a while ago
+	- Balladeer Butcher - a slasher about 80 yrs ago who killed a number of musicians + music students, often removing their vocal cords
 - Other scholars will try to stop players if they notice them, call Quercus and start fight

 Fight